Bauer Bersella Advisors

 The 1.00% fee ends ahead after 20 years

-With a 1.00% fee against Foundation pricing, year-one costs match at a portfolio of roughly R8.1M.
-Below that, the percentage fee starts cheaper; above it, the membership does.
+With a 1.00% fee against a flat fee of R 100 000 per year, year-one costs match at a portfolio of roughly R10M.
+Below that, the percentage fee starts cheaper; above it, the flat fee does.
 The longer the horizon, the more the gap compounds, in whichever direction it runs.

 Both projections assume 8% annual growth before advice fees, with each model's fee deducted from the portfolio every year.
-The membership fee escalates at 5% per year; the percentage fee scales with your balance automatically.
-Product and platform fees are excluded (they apply under both models).
+The flat fee escalates at 5% per year; the percentage fee scales with your balance automatically.
+Provider and fund fees are excluded (they apply under both models).
 For illustration only.
 Actual returns, fees, and outcomes will vary.

 When each model costs less

 The maths has a crossover point.
 A percentage fee starts small in rand terms and grows with your portfolio.
-A fixed membership starts as a bigger share of a small portfolio and becomes a smaller share of a large one.
-Below the crossover, percentage pricing usually costs less; above it, a membership usually does.
+A flat annual fee starts as a bigger share of a small portfolio and becomes a smaller share of a large one.
+Below the crossover, percentage pricing usually costs less; above it, a flat fee usually does.

 Cost isn’t the whole picture.
-The depth of service you receive — how proactively your tax, estate, and investments are managed — matters as much as the fee model.
+The depth of service you receive, and how proactively your tax, estate, and investments are managed, matters as much as the fee model.
 A cheap fee for advice that never happens is expensive.

 That’s why we don’t take a side in the fee debate.
-We qualify every client individually and recommend the pricing architecture that fits your context: a membership where that serves you best, or percentage-based pricing where it genuinely suits your situation.
+We qualify every client individually and recommend the fee structure that fits your unique financial and life context.
 See how qualification works on our pricing page.

 Common questions about advisor fees